Anna Kournikova Soothes the Savage Beast

 Anna served as a celebrity trainer on NBC reality show "The Biggest Loser" in 2010 and 2011.

-Both a computer virus and a variation on the White Russian drink have been named after Anna Kournikova, one of her biggest accolades.
+Both a computer virus and a variation on the White Russian drink have been named after Anna Kournikova.
+These are among her biggest accolades, you don't name a drink after someone unless she's a superstar.